zeisler/markdown_ruby_documentation/README.md

 # MarkdownRubyDocumentation

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/business_rule_documentation`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 Gem provides the ability to use markdown and ruby ERB with some helper methods inside of comments.
-The comment area then can be generated into a html page.
+The comment area then can be generated into a markdown file.

 ## Installation